xurei/restgoose/docs/getting-started.md

   ]
 }
 ```

-We are ready to write the code.
+Notice the presence of `experimentalDecorators` and `emitDecoratorMetadata`.
+Those are important for restgoose to work.

-Business as usual here: we setup express, connect to the database and listen on port 3000.
+For the main file, business as usual: we setup express, connect to the database and listen on port 3000.

 **src/server.ts:**
 ```typescript